The Other Side of Down: Background

 The album release date was first set to September 14, 2010, but it was later pushed to October 5, 2010.
 On that day, the album was released in the United States, under Jive Records in three editions: a standard CD only edition, a deluxe CD+DVD edition and a Fan Edition exclusive to David's official site.
 The Fan Edition includes not only the deluxe CD+DVD edition, but also a 4" by 6" picture window, four high quality photos of David himself in 2 double-sided 4" by 6" pictures, one picture hand-initialed by David, and an album-exclusive friendship bracelet – all packaged in a deluxe 7" by 7" memory box.
 Pre-orderers of the Fan Edition also received a free instant MP3 download of the album's lead single, "Something 'Bout Love" and instant enrollment into a contest draw for an HD Flip Video camera containing footage of David.

 The deluxe version DVD contains four videos: the album photoshoot, a Q&A session, the music video for "Something 'Bout Love" and the making of the video.

-The album released in Japan, on November 2010, featuring a bonus track: "Nothing Else Better to Do".
+The album released in Japan, in November 2010, featuring a bonus track: "Nothing Else Better to Do".

 "The Other Side of Down" was re-released in a re-packaged version titled The Other Side of Down: Asian Tour Edition, while David was touring in Asia.
 This version of the album features four brand new tracks, plus the previous released song "Zero Gravity", and became available on July 19, 2011, exclusively on Asia.
 It also presents a new logo, a new photoshoot by Matt Clayton, and includes a lyric booklet, and a DVD containing karaoke versions of four David hits.